seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Not fate, obedience, nor the hand of Mars
 Beckoning with fiery truncheon my retire;
 Not Priamus and Hecuba on knees,
-Their eyes o’ergalled with recourse of tears;
+Their eyes o'ergalled with recourse of tears;
 Not you, my brother, with your true sword drawn,
 Opposed to hinder me, should stop my way,
 But by my ruin.